 Travel & Other Costs: Airfare, lodging, meals, parking, copying, and mailing as incurred.
 Automobile mileage to be reimbursed at the IRS rate.

 Complete the Arbitrator Request form.

 The appointment of the arbitrator must be made by the Executive Director on rotation through the roster alphabetically by last name.
 If the appointed arbitrator is unable to hear the case within three months from the request for an arbitrator, the Executive Director appoints the next arbitrator from the roster alphabetically.

 Arbitrators must disclose to the Executive Director any conflict of interest that may reasonably be expected to materially impact the arbitrator’s impartiality.
 The Executive Director may determine whether the conflict merits assigning the next arbitrator on the roster.
 Either party may also petition the Executive Director to have an assigned arbitrator removed due to a conflict of interest that may reasonably be expected to materially impact the arbitrator’s impartiality.
 If the petition is granted, the Executive Director assigns the next arbitrator on the roster.

 The parties may not participate in, negotiate for, or agree to the selection of the arbitrator.
 Parties may not negotiate collective bargaining agreement provisions that are inconsistent with this legislation.

-The agency must post on its website law enforcement grievance arbitration decisions made under this legislation within 30 days of the decision.
-The names of the grievant and witnesses are to be redacted.
+Law enforcement grievance arbitration decisions will be available on the Decisions page under Law Enforcement Disciplinary Arbitration within 30 days of being issued.
+The name of the grievant and witnesses will be redacted.